 ppts

-For the underlying capture architecture, see timestamp.md.
+For the underlying capture architecture, see Timestamp capture.

 Stream selection

-By default ppts reads the PPS stream.
+By default ppts reads the (pulse per second) PPS stream.

 Use these switches to control which streams are enabled: